AsukaCHikaru/portfolio/public/contents/S13 Recap (blog).md

 Then after we got our first win of the day I can int with Akali.

-# About Akali
-## Pros
-- Extremely high mobility, good chasing and escaping capability
-- Shroud creates confusion and space in fight
--
-## Cons
-- mechanically demanding
-- not the best side lane champion

 # Esports

 After the announcement of TSM selling their LCS spot, I stopped caring about LCS.
 To be honest I haven't for a while, I was just waiting for the last straw.

 Instead I was rooting for Dplus KIA, or more precisely, ShowMaker.
 I love someone with a personality.
 DK official YouTube channel contents being hilarious also helped.
 I recognised the jewel of the famous K'Sante monologue before it was viral.